 Bava Batra 89 – Honest Measures

 The punishment for false measures is more severe than that for illicit relationships.
-In regard to “..all these...” illicit relationships, a shorter form of “these” - “el” is used, but in regard to false measures, “...all who do these...” a longer form “eleh” is used.
+Regarding "..all these..." illicit relationships, a shorter form of "these" - "el" is used, but regarding false measures, "...all who do these..." a more extended form, "eleh" is used.
 Why?
 One cannot remember all those he has cheated and return money to them.

-In some places it is a custom of sellers to add a little extra to the scale on which the produce is weighted, while in others sellers add a little after weighing.
-One should not deviate from the prevailing custom, because it may lead an onlooker to make a mistake in the future.
+In some places, sellers customarily add a little extra to the scale on which the produce is weighted, while in others, they add a little after weighing.
+Deviating from the prevailing custom is not recommended because it may lead an onlooker to make a mistake in the future.

 Tuesday, November 17, 2009